dhuss42/libft/README.md

 # libft

 The Libft project is a foundational assignment aimed at helping students create their own library of standard C functions.
-By reimplementing essential functions from the C standard library, as well as developing additional utilities, students build a robust set of tools they can rely on for future projects.
+By reimplementing essential functions from the C standard library, as well as developing additional utilities, we build a robust set of tools we can rely on for future projects.
 The project also introduces basic memory management and linked list handling through additional bonus functions.

 This is a list of all the functions contained in the libft project.